sifteo/thundercracker/docs/doxygen/src/asset_workflow.md

 ### References

-The XM file specification can be found [here](ftp://ftp.heanet.ie/disk1/sourceforge/u/project/uf/ufmod/XM%20file%20format%20specification/FastTracker%20II%2C%20ADPCM%20XM%20and%20Stripped%20XM/XM_file_format.pdf.gz), but the [MiklyTracker documentation](http://www.milkytracker.org/docs/MilkyTracker.html) is significantly more useful for understanding effects.
+The XM file specification can be found [here](ftp://ftp.heanet.ie/disk1/sourceforge/u/project/uf/ufmod/XM%20file%20format%20specification/FastTracker%20II%2C%20ADPCM%20XM%20and%20Stripped%20XM/XM_file_format.pdf.gz), but the [MilkyTracker documentation](http://www.milkytracker.org/docs/MilkyTracker.html) is significantly more useful for understanding effects.
 The MOD specification from which it inherits many of its features can be found [here](http://147.91.177.212/extra/fileformat/modules/mod/mod-form.txt).

 # stir Options
 @b stir provides several options to configure its execution.
 These options are integrated into the default Makefiles that ship with the SDK, but you may wish to integrate @b stir into your workflow in additional ways.